 Steeped in history, the city is served by two of the country’s most highly-regarded universities – the ancient University of Aberdeen and The Robert Gordon University – both of which offer state-of-the-art facilities, a wide range of courses and excellent graduate employment opportunities.
 St Margaret’s School enjoys excellent relationships with both universities.
 We are currently working in partnership with The University of Aberdeen on promoting engineering to girls and with The Aberdeen Business School at Robert Gordon University on encouraging young women to aspire to the highest levels in business.

-If you would like to learn more about living in Aberdeen, we have recommended some further reading in the Useful Aberdeen Links section.
+If you would like to learn more about living in Aberdeen, we have recommended some further reading in the Useful Aberdeen Links side panel.